Jartreg/bangou/README.md

-# Bangou
+# Bangō
 A little programme that converts numbers into japanese words

-# Building
+## Building
-You can use IntelliJ IDEA or enter `./gradlew` in the command line.
-Both produce a `bangou.jar` file in the project's root directory.
+You can build Bangō using IntelliJ IDEA or Gradle by entering `./gradlew` in the command line.
+Both will produce a `bangou.jar` file in the project's root directory.